 This $2,000 scholarship opportunity is awarded to one Wisconsin high school senior who plans to major in mathematics education or to have a mathematics concentration at the elementary or middle school level.

-Seven $1,000 scholarships are available to students who are graduating from a Wisconsin high school—as long as they are attending a Wisconsin public or private college or university in the fall of that year.
+Seven $1,000 scholarships are available to students who are graduating from a Wisconsin high school who are attending a Wisconsin public or private college or university in the fall of that year.
+An essay is submitted as part of the application process.

 If you’ve taken out student loans to attend a school in Wisconsin, it is never too early to start thinking about your repayment plan.
 And guess what?
 You have quite a few repayment options at your disposal.